francescogiovenzana/paperMut/modal_coverage/README.md

 A txt file (example of an output):

+``
-66 &rarr the modal coverage of a single dataset
+66 --> the modal coverage of a single dataset

-21767122 &rarr the number of bases with that coverage
+21767122 --> the number of bases with that coverage
+``